 Find out how to register your trademark in Guatemala and protect your business’ unique signs.
-Plus understand the importance of conducting a thorough trademark search in Guatemala in order to ensure your distinctive signs are unique.
+Plus, learn about the importance of conducting a thorough trademark search in Guatemala in order to ensure your distinctive signs are unique.

-For business owners and executives in Guatemala, local legislation provides support to protect their intellectual assets and ensure that they profit from their innovations.
+Local legislation provides support to business owners and executives in Guatemala who want to protect their intellectual assets and ensure that they profit from their innovations.
 In 2019, Guatemalan authorities approved over 10,000 trademark applications.

-Join this group of countries and secure your business by registering a trademark in Guatemala.
+Take advantage of commercial opportunities in Central America and secure your business by registering a trademark in Guatemala.

 Table of Contents

-There are 6 general steps to register a trademark in Guatemala for your unique sign.
-This includes conducting a thorough trademark search in Guatemala’s database to ensure your designs are unique.
+There are 7 general steps to follow when registering a trademark in Guatemala for your unique sign.
+One of the most important steps is conducting a thorough trademark search on Guatemala’s database to ensure your designs are unique.

 The public institution in charge of administering the trademark registration process in Guatemala is the Guatemalan Intellectual Property Registry (Registro de Propiedad Intelectual – RPI).

 Trademark registration in Guatemala requires the advice of an active Guatemalan Lawyer and Notary.
 This person is responsible for signing and stamping the trademark registration form.

 Connect with a local trademark law specialist who can assist you with your application process.
 You will want to find a trusted partner who can bridge bureaucratic and cultural gaps between your company and the local institutions.
 This may mean seeking a bilingual partner.